2026

 21.

-Riku Yamamoto and Masahiro Kino-oka:
+Yamamoto and Masahiro Kino-oka: “Design of Suspension

-for Human Induced Pluripotent Stem Cells in a Plastic Fluidh, J. Biosci.
-Bioeng., Vol. 132, No. 2,
+Pluripotent Stem Cells in a Plastic Fluid”, J. Biosci.

-pp. 190-197 (2021). (doi:10.1016/j.jbiosc..2021.04.010)
+Bioeng., Vol. 132, No. 2, pp. 190-197 (2021). (doi:10.1016/j.jbiosc..2021.04.010)

 22.

-Mee-Hae Kim, Naruchit Thanuthanakhun,
+Kim, Naruchit Thanuthanakhun,

-state of iPS cellsh, Stem Cell Res.
-Vol. 236, No. 7,
+Differentiation of Human iPSCs, Stem Cell Res.
+Vol. 56, No. 10, 102534 (2021).

 23.

-Yasunori Okano, and Masahiro Kino-oka:
+Wang, Ryosuke Isobe, Yasunori Okano, and Masahiro Kino-oka:

-gNumerical Investigation on Suspension Culture in an Orbitally
+“Numerical Investigation on Suspension Culture in an Orbitally

-Shaken Cylindrical Bioreactorh, J. Chem.
+Shaken Cylindrical Bioreactor”, J. Chem.
 Eng.
 Japan, Vol. 54, No. 7, pp.

 351-357 (2021). (doi:10.1252/jcej.21we015)